ontola/home/_posts/2020-02-07-ordered-data.md

 ```

 These are `rdf:Collection`s.
+These serialization formats (turtle and JSON-LD) have syntactic sugar for Collections, so they appear as regular arrays.
-In these serialization formats, Collections appear as regular arrays, but under the hood they have a very different data model.
+Under the hood, however, they have a very different data model.
 Collections are [linked lists](https://en.wikipedia.org/wiki/Linked_list) and its chains consist of `rdf:List` nodes, connected by `rdf:rest` relations:

 ![RDF:List](/img/posts/ordered/rdflist_basic.png)